-Google ‘industrial designer’ and the following result pulls up – Industrial designers develop concepts and designs for manufactured products.
-They specialise in one product category, such as automobiles, furniture or housewares.
+Google ‘industrial designer’ and the first hit says – Develops concepts and designs for manufactured products.
+Industrialist designers specialise in one product category, such as automobiles, furniture or housewares.

-Typically, such designers work in large corporations.
+Typically, they work for large corporations.
 Today, however, I spoke to a student with such a qualification but different aspirations.

 Meet Rhea Gupta, a 22-year-old graduate from the Srishti Institute of Art, Design and Technology in Bengaluru.

-Rhea specialised in industrial design, so she is qualified to model state of the art equipment for multi national corporations.
-Except that’s not what she wants to do with her skill.
+Rhea is qualified to model state of the art equipment for multinational corporations, except that’s not what she wants to do with her skill.

-Behold the Upcycled Cement Holdall.
-Do not follow?
-Right.
-I will break this down for you shortly.
-But before that – here’s how and why Rhea created this product.
+Behold the Upcycled Cement Holdall – an unusual pairing of words, which I will break down for you shortly.
+Before that, here’s how and why Rhea created this product.

-During her course at Srishti, students were asked to take on an upcycling project, and for this, Rhea decided to conduct some of her primary research on construction sites.
+During her course at Srishti, students were asked to work on an upcycling project, and for this, Rhea decided to conduct some of her primary research on construction sites.

 Urban India has a booming construction economy, and of all the waste generated on these sites, what was most noticeable to Rhea were the plastic cement bags lying around.

 India is the second largest producer of cement in the world.
-The vast quantities of cement sacks strewn around construction areas made Rhea question the impact this stray material has on the environment since these bags are made of an exceptionally resilient kind of plastic – polypropylene.
+The many sacks of cement strewn around construction areas made her wonder what the impact the stray material has on the environment, especially since these bags are made of an exceptionally resilient kind of plastic – polypropylene.

-While larger construction sites such as industries can treat their waste in a more environmentally friendly approach, smaller housing sites usually do not.
+While larger construction sites such as industries can afford to treat their waste in a more environmentally friendly approach, smaller housing sites usually are not able to.

-As for the people physically building these structures, Rhea says 90 percent of this workforce are internal migrants.
-They often live in their workplaces in shabby makeshift options with uneven surfaces.
-Not an uncommon sight to most of us.
+Almost 90 percent of the people building these structures are migrants.
+They often reside near their workplaces in shabby makeshift houses.
+Hardly an uncommon sight to most of us.

 Owners or contractors of such sites do not provide comfortable housing options, and because poor pay binds migrant labourers, they do not even have the choice of renting close by.

-During a round of interviews in the city, she tells me about the time she asked them about their house.
-“One of them laughed and said, “If we’ve come from Bihar then our house would also be there, no?”.
-This was when I realised that none of these workers have a real home in the city.
-Moreover, for them to have a home in a new city is something they do not even think is possible.”
+During a round of interviews she conducted in the city, Rhea tells me about an answer that stood out, “When I asked about their housing, one of them laughed and said, “If we’ve come from Bihar then our house would also be there, no?”
+This was when I realised that none of these workers have a place they can call home in the city.
+Moreover, for them to have a home in a new city is something they consider impossible.”

 Talk Translates to Action: With a little help from a Freedom Fighter

-Putting two of the biggest challenges together – waste from cement bags, and deplorable living conditions of labourers, Rhea decided to create better bedding for workers on the move.
+Putting two of the most significant challenges together – waste from cement bags, and deplorable living conditions of labourers, Rhea decided to create better bedding for workers on the move.
 But how was she going to design this in an economically viable fashion?

 Her late Grandfather – a freedom fighter was the inspiration behind the idea.
 Mr Shivchand Ramsarup Gupta (1916-88) was active during the 1930s in the freedom struggle.
 Rhea tells me that his first encounter began when he wore the Gandhi topi to school, and was expelled for doing so!